 Just a few spritzes throughout the day can freshen your makeup, and give you that “dewy” look that’s trendy right now.
 Like many beauty influencers, we like this rose water facial spray from Grace & Stella best for makeup refreshes because it’s also vegan and paraben- and sulfate-free.

-Grace & Stella Rose Water Facial Spray - Vegan - Rose Water Spray Facial Mist / Facial Toner Spray - Large (240ml)
+Rose Water Facial Spray (240ml) - Vegan - Rose Water Spray For Face - Rose Spray Facial Mist - Rosewater Spray Toner Rose Hydrosol by grace and stella

 Vegan formula is perfect for makeup refreshes.

 How to Make Your Own Rose Water